ARMmbed/BLEIntros/InDepth/Debugging.md

 		if (written > largestWritePossible) {
 			/* There are no easy solutions to tackle this.
 It may be easiest to enlarge
 			* your BUFFER_SIZE to avoid this. */
-			return; /* this is a poor short-cut; you may want to do something about it.*/ }
+			return; /* this is a poor short-cut; you may want to do something else.*/ }

 		ringBufferTail += written;